andreaabellera/TermSetter/docs/architecture_iteration2.md

 UI that facilitates the enrollment into courses.

 ***AccountManagement activities***
-UIs that facilitate management of various user account elements.
+UIs that facilitate management of various student account elements.
 - **AccountManagementMenuActivity**
 UI that provides navigation between account management activities.
 - **AccountManagementProfileActivity**
-UI that facilitates the viewing of user information.
+UI that facilitates the viewing of student information.
 - **AccountManagementChangePasswordActivity**
-UI that facilitates the changing of the user password.
+UI that facilitates the changing of the student password.
 - **AccountManagementUpdateEmailActivity**
-UI that facilitate the updating of the user email.
+UI that facilitate the updating of the student email.

 ***OfferedCourse activities***
 UIs that facilitate the viewing of offered courses.